litterat/litterat/100DaysOfCode.md

  Documents to write:
  - Litterat bind end user guide.
 User guide to using library & examples.
  - Litterat serialization guide.
 For people writing serialization formats.

+## Day 52 - April 10 - Embedded union filtering

+Implemented the embedded union constructor and accessor filtering.
+This checks values against the expected data types allowed in a union.
+Also added the concept of sealed unions.
+This mimics the concept of sealed interfaces.
+If a Union annotation is provided with a list of expected types then default behaviour is that no addition types can be added.

+## Day 51 - April 9 - Implementing embedded union

+Continued writing test case and implementation for embedded union.
+Currently reads/writes but performs no validation on reading or writing in the constructor or accessor method handles.

 ## Day 50 - April 8 - Decision time on embedded unions